SigmaNgo/SMW/README.md

 * zastrzega się, że zamieszczonye tu informacje mogą być nieaktualne lub zawierać błędy.

 # Wroclaw Municipal Police Open Data
 This is the source for the website Wrocław Municipal Police Open Data.
+We are seeking volunteer who would translate it to English, feel invited to apply!